talyssonoc/node-api-boilerplate/README.md

 # Node API boilerplate

-It's an opinionated boilerplate for Node web APIs focused on separation of concerns and scalability.
+An opinionated boilerplate for Node web APIs focused on separation of concerns and scalability.

 ## Features

 <dl>
   <dt>Multilayer folder structure</dt>
   <dd>
-    Code organization inspired by <a href="http://dddcommunity.org/">DDD</a> and <a href="https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html">Clean Architecture</a>
+    <a href="https://github.com/talyssonoc/node-api-boilerplate/wiki/Folder-structure">Code organization</a> inspired by <a href="http://dddcommunity.org/">DDD</a> and <a href="https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html">Clean Architecture</a> focused on codebase scalability.
   </dd>

-  <dt>Instant feedback</dt>
+  <dt>Instant feedback and reload</dt>
   <dd>
     Use <a href="https://www.npmjs.com/package/nodemon">Nodemon</a> to automatically reload the server after a file change when on development mode, makes the development faster and easier.
   </dd>

   <dt>Ready for production</dt>
   <dd>
     Setup with <a href="https://www.npmjs.com/package/pm2">PM2</a> process manager ready to go live on production.
-If you use Heroku there's also a Procfile and a post-build task to run the migrations on production.
+It's also out-of-box ready to be deployed at Heroku, you can read more about it <a href="https://github.com/talyssonoc/node-api-boilerplate/wiki/Setup-in-Heroku">here</a>.
   </dd>

   <dt>Scalable and easy to use web server</dt>